-On 20 January 2022 (concurrent to the first summer water quality survey), ambient data (i.e. temperature and flow) were collected for input into the plume dispersion model.
+On 10 January 2022 (concurrent to the first summer water quality survey), ambient temperature and flow were collected for input into the plume dispersion model.
 To determine the current velocity and direction at the time of sampling, a surface drogue was released above the outlet diffuser and the location of the drogue recorded at intervals over time using an on-board Global Positioning System.
 Surface current velocities were used to synthesise a vertical velocity profile based on the gradient determined by current meters deployed at 2 m and 7.5 m above the seabed ~900 m offshore from the diffuser at the Bunbury ocean outlet (WNI 2000).

-Modelling using VPLUMES indicated an average initial dilution of 1:270 and a centreline dilution of 1:103 on 20 January 2022 (Figure 5).
-The full model output is included in Appendix A.
+Modelling using VPLUMES indicated an average initial dilution of 1:568 and a centreline dilution of 1:248 on 10 January 2023 (Figure 2.1).
+The full model output is included in Appendix 1.